rahultoppur/strace-eBPF/README.md

 This project is comprised of three main components:

 1. `strace.c`: Raw BPF program written in C that uses tracepoints to gather tracing information
-2. `tracepoint-raw`: Python wrapper that created the BPF program and prints output
+2. `tracepoint-raw`: Python wrapper that creates the BPF program and prints output
 3. `my_strace`: Small script that `forks`.
 The parent runs the tracer (2), while the child runs the tracee (the program getting traced).

 ## Usage